-Table 4.2 Reporting Parameter Emission or monitoring point /reference Report frequency Emissions from CHP and generators In accordance with table 3.1 Annual report by the 31st January of each year Diffuse Emissions In accordance with 3.1 and table 3.5 Annual report by the 31st January of each year Digester process and gas production Process monitoring As specified in table 3.5 Summary Quarterly report during the first year then yearly thereafter or as instructed by the Environment Agency Digester Tank Integrity As specified in table 3.5 Annual report by the 31st February Channelled emission to air As specified in table 3.5 6 monthly emission limits On the 31st January and the 31st July of each year.
+Table 4.2 Reporting Parameter Emission or monitoring point /reference Report frequency Emissions from Combustion Plant In accordance with table 3.1 Annual report by the 31st January of each year Diffuse Emissions In accordance with condition 3.2 and table 3.5 Annual report by the 31st January of each year Digester process and gas production Process monitoring As specified in table 3.5 Summary Quarterly report during the first year then yearly thereafter or as instructed by the Environment Agency.

+Digester Tank Integrity As specified in table 3.5 Annual report by the 31st of January of each year.
+Channelled emission to air As specified in table 3.5 6 monthly emission limits on the 31st of January and the 31st July of each year.
 Or as requested by the Environment Agency.
-Efficiency of biofilter and other abatement systems As specified in table 3.5 Annual report 31st January of year detailing the removal efficiency of all abatement systems and planned maintenance.
-In accordance with condition 3.3 Events outside of normal operating conditions As specified in 3.2 and table 3.5 Annual summary to include use of Auxiliary Flare 1 and PRV releases by the 31st January of each year.
-Point source emissions to water and land As specified in 3.2 and table 3.5 Annual report by the 31st January of each year Waste returns In accordance with 4.2.2 Within one month of the end of each quarter
+Efficiency of biofilter and other abatement systems As specified in table 3.5 Annual report by the 31st January of each year detailing the removal efficiency of all abatement systems and planned maintenance.
+In accordance with condition 3.3.
+Events outside of normal operating conditions As specified in condition 3.2 and table 3.5 Annual summary to include use of Auxiliary Flare and PRV releases by the 31st January of each year.
+Point source emissions to water and Land As specified in condition 3.2 and table 3.5 Annual report by the 31st January of each year.
+Waste returns In accordance with condition 4.2.2 Within one month of the end of each quarter.
+Non-waste outputs In accordance with condition 4.2.3.
+Within one month of the end of each quarter.
+Medium combustion plant In accordance with condition 4.3.5 New plant must be notified using Appendix A.